A Physics-Informed, Behavior-Aware Digital Twin for Robust Multimodal Forecasting of Core Body Temperature in Precision Livestock Farming: Methodology

 Given observations up to time $t$, the regression model predicts the specific temperature at forecast horizon $h = 120$ min, as defined in Eq.~\ref{eq:cbt_forecast}:

+Here, $X_t$ denotes the multimodal feature vector at time $t$, and $p$ represents the temporal lag that captures the autoregressive context window. \x{The autoregressive context is constructed from multi-scale rolling windows of $\{15,\,60,\,240\}$ minutes, giving an effective lookback $p$ that spans sub-hourly fluctuations through a four-hour history.
+This range covers the dominant timescales of bovine thermoregulation, including the environmental-to-CBT thermal lag of roughly $1.5$--$3$~hours~\cite{islam2023revealing} captured by the four-hour window.}

-Here, $X_t$ denotes the multimodal feature vector at time $t$, and $p$ represents the temporal lag that captures the autoregressive context window.
-The resulting forecast $\hat{y}_{t+h}$ is paired with an uncertainty-aware confidence interval derived from the bootstrap calibration process, as shown in Eq.~\ref{eq:cbt_ci}:
+\x{The two-hour forecast horizon ($h = 120$~min) is motivated by the physiology of heat accumulation.
+Ambient heat load drives core body temperature with an intrinsic delay of roughly $1.5$--$3$~hours~\cite{islam2023revealing}; a two-hour horizon therefore falls within this lag window and corresponds to the interval over which a cooling intervention (forced ventilation, sprinklers, or shade) can take effect before CBT crosses the threshold.
+Shorter horizons provide insufficient lead time for intervention, while longer horizons extend beyond the predictive signal available from current conditions~\cite{17}.} The resulting forecast $\hat{y}_{t+h}$ is paired with an uncertainty-aware confidence interval derived from the bootstrap calibration process, as shown in Eq.~\ref{eq:cbt_ci}:

 This formulation provides both a point prediction and a probabilistic confidence bound, enabling robust thermal trend forecasting and early detection of deviations indicative of heat stress or abnormal physiological responses.